Kees Akerboom Jr.: Professional career

 Akerboom started his professional career with the same team as his father did, EiffelTowers Den Bosch in the Dutch Eredivisie.

 On 29 May 2004, Akerboom signed with MPC Capitals from Groningen.

 After two seasons with the Capitals, Akerboom returned to EiffelTowers.
 He won his first Dutch championship in 2007.
 He won his second in 2012, after beating ZZ Leiden 4–1 in the Finals.
 In 2015, Akerboom won his third championship after beating Donar 4–1 in the Finals.

-On 31 May 2018, Akerboom announced his retirement at age 34.
+On 31 May 2018, Akerboom announced his retirement at the age of 34.
 He set a new all-time record for games played for Den Bosch, with 671 games.
 His jersey number 12 was retired by Den Bosch.

 International career

 Akerboom played 99 games for the Netherlands national basketball team over twelve years.
 He was a member of the team playing at EuroBasket 2015.
 On 5 July 2016, Akerboom's retirement from the Dutch national team was announced.